RaVeR76/BubbleBobbleBonkers/README.md

 The 2% was for my iOS Safari bug and my landscape view which really hurt because I was not expecting them.
 I've added some adult humour for the purposes of having a laugh but obviously if this was going to be seen by children I would remove it & keep it clean
 Overall, I really enjoyed developing this wee game into what it is now .... **A Wee Game ha ha :)**
 P.S.
 Hope my *MS2 assessor* is old like me so they appreciate the retro 80s game ha ha !
+And also if you notice that in my **username.js**, the comments are very indepth, in fact too indepth but they are nicer and more simplified in my **gameplay.js**.
+Maybe a inbetween version would be better .... **JSDoc** is another newbie method sprung onto me at the end so I am not fully knowledgable in the best practices of this.
+I will look into this for my next assignment though if javaScript is required.

 ## **Credits**